veit/python-basics-tutorial/docs/test/index.rst

         :doc:`tox`
             allows you to test in different environments.

-    Black box tests
+    Blackbox tests
         are developed without knowledge of the source code.
-Besides :doc:`unittest`, :doc:`hypothesis` can also be used in Python for such tests.
+In addition to :doc:`unittest`, :doc:`hypothesis` can also be used in Python for such tests.